-In 1983, a neuroscientist named Benjamin Libet wired electrodes to people's scalps and asked them to do something simple: flick their wrist whenever they felt like it, and note the exact moment they decided to move.
+In 1983, Benjamin Libet wired electrodes to people's scalps and asked them to flick their wrist whenever they felt like it, noting the moment they decided to move.

-What he found shook the scientific world.
-The brain's electrical activity — the "readiness potential" — fired a full half-second before the person was conscious of deciding to move.
-The brain had already launched the action before "you" decided anything.
+The brain's electrical activity — the "readiness potential" — fired a full half-second before consciousness registered the decision.
+The brain had already launched the action.

-The experiments have been replicated and refined for four decades.
-In 2008, researchers at the Max Planck Institute using fMRI scanners pushed the gap even further: brain activity predicted a person's "free" choice up to seven seconds before they were aware of making it.
+In 2008, Max Planck Institute researchers pushed the gap further: brain activity predicted a person's choice up to seven seconds before awareness.
 Seven seconds.
 An eternity in neural time.

-This finding has produced oceans of anxious philosophy.
-If the brain decides before consciousness catches up, then who — or what — is actually in charge?
+If the brain decides before consciousness catches up, then who is actually in charge?

 1The Panic

-For the modern secular mind, this research is terrifying.
-The entire architecture of Western individualism rests on a single assumption: you are the author of your choices.
+For the modern mind, this is terrifying.
+Western individualism rests entirely on one assumption: you are the author of your choices.
 Your career.
 Your relationships.
 Your moral character.
-All of it is "up to you," decided by your sovereign conscious will.
+All decided by your sovereign will.

-Libet's experiment doesn't just challenge that assumption.
+Libet's experiment doesn't challenge this.
 It dynamites it.

-If your brain fires before your consciousness registers a decision, then the feeling of "I chose this" is — at least partially — a story your mind tells itself after the fact.
-The conscious experience of choosing is more like a news report of something that already happened than a command that made it happen.
+If your brain fires before consciousness registers the decision, then "I chose this" is a story your mind tells itself after the fact.
+The feeling of choosing is a news report of something that already happened, not a command that made it happen.

 The Science, Briefly

 Libet (1983) measured the "readiness potential" — a buildup of electrical activity in the motor cortex — occurring 550ms before a voluntary action, but 350ms before the subject reported conscious awareness of intending to act.
 Soon et al. (2008) at the Max Planck Institute used fMRI to detect predictive brain patterns up to 7–10 seconds before conscious awareness.
-Fried et al. (2011) recorded individual neurons in the supplementary motor area and predicted decisions with 80% accuracy 700ms before reported awareness.
+Fried et al. (2011) recorded individual neurons in the supplementary motor area and achieved prediction accuracy of 60–80% up to 700ms before reported awareness.
 The pattern is consistent: unconscious neural processes precede the conscious sense of "deciding."

-Secular thinkers have responded to this in predictable ways.
 Sam Harris calls free will "an illusion."
-Daniel Dennett insists we redefine it.
-Robert Sapolsky argues we should dismantle criminal justice because nobody is truly responsible for anything.
-The philosophical scramble is fascinating — and deeply anxious.
+Daniel Dennett redefines it.
+Robert Sapolsky says we should dismantle criminal justice because nobody is truly responsible.
+The scramble is fascinating — and deeply anxious.

-Because if you're not really in control of your choices, then what are you in control of?
-And if the answer is "less than you thought" — what does that do to a person who already lies awake at night terrified that they'll make the wrong decision?
+If you're not in control of your choices, what are you in control of?
+And if the answer is "less than you thought," what does that do to someone already terrified of making the wrong decision?

 2The Wrong Question

-Here's the thing the secular conversation keeps missing.
-The neuroscience doesn't create a new problem.
-It reveals a problem that was always there.
+The secular conversation misses this: the neuroscience doesn't create a new problem.
+It reveals one that was always there.

-The anxious mind has always sensed this.
-The person awake at 3 AM rehearsing contingencies has always felt, deep down, that they're not really in control.
-The research just makes it official.
-It puts electrodes on the skull and confirms what insomnia already whispers: you are not running this show.
+The anxious mind has always sensed it.
+The person awake at 3 AM rehearsing contingencies has always felt they're not really in control.
+The research makes it official.
+It puts electrodes on the skull and confirms what insomnia whispers: you are not running this show.

-The secular world hears that and panics.
+The secular world panics.
 "If I'm not in control, then nobody is.
-It's just neurons and chemistry.
-Meaningless electrical signals all the way down."
+Just neurons and chemistry.
+Meaningless signals."

-But that's not the only option.
-That's not even the most logical option.
+But that's a false choice.
 The neuroscience reveals that conscious will is not the first mover.
 It doesn't tell you there's no first mover at all.

 "The discovery that you are not the author of your own choices is only terrifying if you assume the only alternative is chaos.
 But what if the alternative is Someone wiser?"